 Kaufman describes this relationship with Great Britain as one of sincere fealty, but arguably for these families, as for so many erstwhile Ottoman Jewish families, the quest for European citizenship was strategic.
 Had the family’s reach extended to the French Empire instead of the British, it would surely have been France that the Sassoon patriarch would have called “just and kind” in appeals for citizenship.

 Without a doubt, Kaufman has a flair for the dramatic.
 The protagonists to whom he devotes the most time (mostly men—he’s not kidding about the “kings” bit) lived very colorful lives.
-This is certainly true of Victor Sassoon, one of eight sons of David Sassoon, and the builder of the Sassoon’s empire in China.
+This is certainly true of Victor Sassoon, great-grandson to David Sassoon, and the builder of the Sassoon’s empire in China.
 In addition to having been a canny, Cambridge-educated businessman, Victor loved racing horses, chasing women, hosting lavish parties, and documenting his life (and lovers) with a camera.
 Victor’s easy charm and playboy image—he seems to have always been wearing a tuxedo with “a carnation boutonniere in his buttonhole and a silver cigarette holder poking jauntily out of his mouth”—blinded many to his business talents.
 He had a knack for negotiation, a feel for what would prove to be in demand, and skill at assessing and managing those around him.
 Victor’s friend and sometimes lover, the talented New Yorker writer Emily Hahn, wrote that Victor “liked intelligence.”
 This taste for (other people’s) smarts paid rich dividends.